RachelFloofer/chinese-food-thingy/README.md

 ## license

-do whatever the fuck you want. redistribute, hack it, delete it, whatever. made by **Rachel Sonnenschein**, the same bitch who made winapi-mac-chimera.
+do whatever the fuck you want. redistribute, hack it, delete it, whatever. made by **Rachel Sonnenschein**, the same bitch who made winapi-mac-chimera.  and floof i guess.

 have fun, or suffer. your choice.